Stay up to date

 Implications of ransomware attacks meant decreased services in patient care and emergencies redirected to other hospitals.
 These consequences to patient safety and data loss threats are a big security concern.
 Ransomware attack mitigation is sometimes a costly affair, including the dilemmas of whether to pay the ransom or not.

-Loss of such Intellectual Property, information exfiltration and loss of patient information or research data are the common threats to the healthcare industry.
+Loss of such Intellectual Property, information exfiltration and loss of patient information or research data are the common cyber threats to the healthcare industry.

 The following image from Microsoft shows attack tactics & techniques used by Cybercriminals against healthcare organisations.